 It’s easy to forget the discussions, decisions, and action items that happen across your many meetings.
-With Fellow, you can have one source of truth for every meeting, boost transparency and accountability, and never forget what was discussed.
+When you use a meeting management tool like Fellow, you can have one source of truth for every meeting, boost transparency and accountability, and never forget what was discussed.

 Downsides of asynchronous meetings

 Less facetime among your teammates

 One of the downsides of asynchronous meetings is that you get a lot less facetime with your teammates.
 In fact, a virtual meeting is often the closest we come to face to face interaction while working from home.

 When you’re working remotely, and don’t have a lot of interaction with your team members, it can definitely start to feel lonely.
 That’s why it’s important, even if you work primarily with an asynchronous approach, that you make it known to your team that you’re all there to support and encourage one another.
 Once in a while, it’s a good idea to throw in a synchronous meeting for those available to interact in real-time.

 With asynchronous communications, you need to be extremely clear and detailed with your message because the conversation isn’t happening in real-time and is much slower in nature.
 With this style of communication, you don’t engage in back-and-forth conversation, which is often helpful when it comes to making decisions.
 Because the interaction isn’t in real-time, actions can’t be made immediately and require some time.
 This can be a huge disadvantage in remote work when decisions need to be made then and there because a less immediate interaction can leave you hanging.